Juboy/flexisaf-SIMP/README.md

 ## flexisaf-SIMP
 Student Information Management portal

-Use `mwnw spring-boot:run` to start the application
+Use `mvnw spring-boot:run` to start the application

 If you have problems starting the application, you might need to change the port in which the application runs on.
 The application.properties file is located on *src/main/resources* folder.
 You can change project configuration like server port and mail client configurations and database properties.